 Let’s start with the normal body temperature first.

-Humans are warm blooded.
+Humans are warm blooded beings.
 Our normal body temperature is around 98.6 degrees Fahrenheit, or 37 degrees Celsius.

 But there is something that you need to note about this.

 This temperature is not what you feel when you hold someone’s hand or feel someone’s forehead.
 The normal temperature refers to ‘core temperature’.
-This is temperature of the inside of the body.
+This is temperature inside your body.